tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 #### 2.2.1 Making Use Cases and BDQ Tests match by iterative refinement (non-normative)

-Most of the BDQ Use Cases are broad, with many BDQ Tests linked to each one.
-When we drafted a more specific Use Case (bdqval:SDM-Trees), it became much easier to see when a stated fitness requirement has no corresponding BDQ Test, or when the available Tests only check a more general condition than the Use Case requires.
+Most of the BDQ `Use Cases` are broad, with many BDQ Tests linked to each one.
+When we drafted a more specific `Use Case` (`bdqval:SDM-Trees`), it became much easier to see when a stated fitness requirement has no corresponding BDQ Test, or when the available Tests only check a more general condition than the `Use Case` requires.

-The list below shows the key components of the initial phrasing of the SDM-Trees Use Case: Definition; Fitness Requirements, and the set of BDQ SingleRecord Tests we initially linked to those requirements.
+The list below shows the key components of the initial phrasing of the SDM-Trees Use Case: Definition; Fitness Requirements, and the set of BDQ `Single Record` Tests we initially linked to those requirements.

 Name: **SDM-Trees**